uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 {{< figure src="/courses/fiji-image-processing/introduction/intro-fiji-7.png" >}}

-Images displayed in separate windows can be ***merged*** into multi-channel composite images.
+Images displayed in separate windows can be ***merged*** into multichannel composite images.
 The input ***images need to be of the same type*** (either 8-bit or 16-bit pixel encoding).
-You can merge up to 7 different images into a single multi-channel image.
+You can merge up to 7 different images into a single multichannel image.

 1) Go to `File` > `Open Samples` > `Fluorescent Cells`.